SFDO-Tooling/CumulusCI/docs/data.md

 With a definition available, the dataset may be captured from an org into the repository.
 A captured dataset may be stored under version control and incorporated into project automation, loaded as part of flows during org builds or at need.
-As the project\'s needs evolve, datasets may be re-captured from orgs and versioned alongside the project metadata.
+As the project's needs evolve, datasets may be re-captured from orgs and versioned alongside the project metadata.